 Q: Is it ever correct to call a group of goats a "flock"?

 A: While "flock" is typically used for birds or sheep, it's not technically incorrect to use it for goats, especially in a general sense of a group of animals.
-However, "trip" or "herd" are more specific and preferred terms.
+On the flip side, "trip" or "herd" are more specific and preferred terms.

 Q: Are there any specific terms for groups of baby goats?